vagzikopis/fineliving_webapp/README.md

 # Fine Living WebApp Instructions

 Unfortunately I didn't manage to host my web app to a server, so in order to explore the application you will have to execute the following commands.
 Ubuntu 16-18 is recommended.
+For database details read database/Deliverable1-Team34.pdf or database/README.md.

 ## Prerequisites
   - python3